madhusgv/CKA/Notes/CKACourseLearning.md

             ''''

     6. Multi-Container Pods
         a.
-Need for running dependent application run todather
+Need for running dependent application run togather
             - webserver and logging
             '''
             apiVerion: v1